YuehChuan/cutlassVStemplate/README.md

 Try some cutlass examples!

-See CMakeLists for moe info!
+See CMakeLists for more infos!

 https://github.com/YuehChuan/cutlassVStemplate/blob/main/CMakeLists.txt#L44